dylan-lang/opendylan/documentation/website/source/proposals/dep-0012-string-literals.rst

 .. code-block:: dylan
    :linenos:
    :emphasize-lines: 3,4,5,6
-   :caption: With the Rectangle Rule
+   :caption: With support for the Rectangle Rule

    define method foo ()
      let text = """
                 bits on the wire
                 protocols well understood
                 where did my mail go?
                 """;
      ...
    end method;

-Here, the ``\n`` after the opening delimiter is removed and leading whitespace is removed from the highlighted lines in the resulting string literal token, so they may be moved (as a unit) left or right without affecting the result.
+Here, the ``\n`` (and any other whitespace) after the opening delimiter is removed and leading whitespace is removed from the highlighted lines in the resulting string literal token, so they may be moved (as a unit) left or right without affecting the result.

 To achieve this we adopt the techniques used for `raw strings in C#
 <https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/strings/#raw-string-literals>`_.